Workday/canvas-kit/modules/_labs/core/react/README.md

 ## Type

 This new type hierarchy is in the process of being introduced into our products.
 It relies on larger font sizes/weights to increase legibility and promote reducing density in UI design.
-Other than the visual size and weight changes across every level of hierarchy, there are a few naming changes:
-`type.dataViz1` and `type.dataViz2` have been renamed to `type.brand1` and `type.brand2`,
-respectively.
+The font size, line height and weight has changed across every level of the hierarchy.
+The `dataViz` and `h` levels have been combined into `title`.
+This was to eliminate confusion of heading usage between product use cases (often using smaller type styles) and marketing use cases (using larger type styles).
+It also avoids the oddity of using `type.h1` on an `<h3>` element for example.

 ### Usage